ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ### Setting up the project

-This guide assumes you have a ready React project.
-If not, you can create a basic React project using [Vite](https://vitejs.dev/).
+This guide assumes you have a React project.
+You can create a basic React project using [Vite](https://vitejs.dev/).
 Refer to the [React documentation](https://react.dev/learn/start-a-new-react-project) to learn how to set up a project in the framework.

 ### Installing from npm